adr1enbe4udou1n/blog/content/posts/16-build-your-own-kubernetes-cluster-part-7/index.md

 ### The deployment

-If you followed the previous parts of this tutorial, you should have clue about how to deploy our app.
-Let's create a new Helm chart for that:
+If you followed the previous parts of this tutorial, you should have clue about how to deploy your app.
+Let's create deploy it with Flux:

 {{< highlight host="demo-kube-flux" file="kuberocks/demo.yaml" >}}